russSherm/russSherm/README.md

 ### Russ Sherman
 I'm Russ from Indianapolis, and I work as a Software Engineer.
-I enjoy learning languages and frameworks like React and Flask, as well as work in MySQL.
+I enjoy learning new languages and frameworks like React and Flask, as well as working in MySQL.

 - 🔭 I’m currently working on building my portfolio
 - 🌱 I’m currently learning JavaScript and React